smartlook/smartlook.github.io/_docs/sdk/ios.md

 [Smartlook clearSessionProperties];  // removes all session properties
 ```

 If you do want _locking_ a session property value to protect it against accidental further changes.
-Immutable property value cannot be changes once it is set (it can be removes and set again, though).
+Immutable property value cannot be changes once it is set (it can be removed and set again, though).

 ```swift
 Smartlook.setSessionProperty(value: "immutable-value", forName: "my-property", options: .immutable)